nerabits/Surge-Manual/policy/proxy.md

 #### Parameter for Shadowsocks protocol

 * `udp-relay`: Optional.
-Since the UDP relay is optional for the shadowsocks server.
-You must enable UDP relay explicitly.
+Since the UDP relay is optional for the shadowsocks server, you must enable the UDP relay explicitly.

 #### Parameter for VMess protocol